John McDougall, MD Workout and Diet

 A major factor influencing the nation’s dietary policies is the revolving door that shuttles industry leaders into roles as legislators and regulators, then back into the industry.

-John McDougall, MD’s Fitness Routine
+John McDougall, MD’s Workout Routine

 While diet is the main focus of the McDougall plan, exercise is an essential part of any healthy lifestyle.
 A daily walk can help regularize blood sugar and lipid levels, boosting mood, energy and weight loss.